jensbouma-codam/Philosophers/README.md

 To complete the assignment, you need to write two programs: one for the mandatory part and another for the bonus part (optional).
 Both programs must adhere to the following rules:

 - Global variables are not allowed.
-- Your program(s) should accept the following arguments:
 - Each philosopher is assigned a number from 1 to `number_of_philosophers`.
 - Philosopher number 1 sits next to philosopher number `number_of_philosophers`.
 Any other philosopher number N sits between philosopher number N - 1 and philosopher number N + 1.